 Proposed Remedial Action Procedures

 These Remedial Action Procedures have been developed and agreed to by the Customer Standing Committee (CSC) and PTI in accordance with the provisions of the CSC Charter and the IANA Naming Function Agreement.
+These RAPs are developed to address a PTI Performance Issue, which is defined in the ICANN Bylaws as “any deficiency, problem or other issue that has adversely affected PTI's performance under the IANA Naming Function Contract.
 The Remedial Action Procedures should be reviewed twelve (12) months after the first initiation of the procedures and every twelve (12) months after a subsequent invocation of the Procedures, with a review occurring no more frequently than once in a twelve (12) month period.
-These RAPs are developed to address a PTI Performance Issue, which is defined in the ICANN Bylaws as “any deficiency, problem or other issue that has adversely affected PTI's performance under the IANA Naming Function Contract.
+Upon publication of the approved revisions made jointly by the CSC, PTI and ICANN, the revisions will become effective.
+Outside of the regular review period, the parties may jointly agree to consider revisions ot the RAPs if deemed necessary.

 I. Finding that a PTI Performance Issue Exists